BEASTgg/5thsem/README.md

 NOTE 1 - ALL OUTPUTS SHOULD BE PRINT OUT NO HANDWRITTEN FOR CSE CORE

+NOTE 2 - ALL OUTPUTS SHOULD BE HANDWRITTEN OR PRINTOUT FOR CSE IOT

-NOTE 2 - ALL OUTPUTS SHOULD BE HANDWRITTEN NO PRINTOUT FOR CSE IOT and CSE AIML
+NOTE 3 - ALL OUTPUTS SHOULD BE HANDWRITTEN NO PRINTOUT FOR CSE AIML

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 SOFTWARE LAB 💻 -